|Hartland Victor on the left (courtesy of Barrie Getz); |

 As I said above, I don't have an example of one of the black Superior horses, but Nancy Young mentioned owning two in her book, one molded in green plastic and the other apparently molded in black plastic.2 They have gold hooves and tack detailing.
 Another longtime collector shared a photo with me of one of these black horses beside a clock that has also been found with Breyer Western Horses on it.
 The clocks are cordless and are marked "Chicago" and "USA."
 They might be Mastercrafters products, but I'll cover those in the fourth installment of this blog series.

-Collector Sande Schneider also related that Nancy Young had observed one of the black horses bearing a sticker that read "Red Ryder Gloves/Wells Lamont Corp/Chicago."
+Nancy Young also described two copies of the black horse bearing a sticker that read "Red Ryder Gloves, Wells Lamont Corp, Chicago."
 I'll address this fascinating tidbit in the Wells Lamont section below as well.

 Ohio Plastics HorsesTo reiterate, the horses made by the Ohio Plastic Company appear to be copies of the Superior Plastics horses, so they are second generation copies of the original Hartland Victor model.
 All of the examples I've seen are on the crude side and are made of cheap, light-weight plastic.
-They are not marked, but they can be easily recognized by the stars embossed on the bridle and breast collar.
+They are not marked, but they can be easily recognized by the stars embossed on the bridle, breast collar, and saddle.